Liverpool F.C.–Manchester City F.C. rivalry: Football rivalry

 In the 2020–21 season, Liverpool had a less successful season, losing many key players to injury.
 Manchester City won the league title comfortably, along with their fourth League Cup in a row.
 They also reached their first European Cup final, losing to Chelsea.

 In the 2021–22 season, Liverpool and Manchester City were once more involved in a close title race.
 City again won the league title on the final day, finishing on 93 points to Liverpool's 92.
 Liverpool won the League Cup and the FA Cup, knocking City out in the semi-finals of the latter competition.
 They also reached the final of the Champions League, losing again to Real Madrid.

 In the 2022–23 season, Liverpool beat Manchester City 3–1 in the 2022 FA Community Shield, but could not repeat the previous season's form in the league, ultimately finishing fifth.
 City enjoyed their most successful season to date, becoming just the second English side to win a 'continental treble' – the Premier League, FA Cup and their first Champions League, which they won by defeating Inter Milan in the final.
 They also knocked Liverpool out in the fourth round of the League Cup, before being knocked out themselves in the quarter-finals.

 In the 2023-24 season, City won their record fourth consecutive league title after a close race with Arsenal.
 Jürgen Klopp announced in January that this would be his final season with Liverpool, who won their record-extending tenth League Cup.

 In the 2024–25 season, Liverpool won their record-equalling twentieth English top flight league title under new manager Arne Slot.
 City did not win a major trophy for the first time since the 2016–17 season.

+In the 2025–26 season, for the first time since the 2016–17 season neither of them won the Premier League title.
+Arsenal won the league for the first time in 22 years instead of either of them.
+Manchester City won the League Cup and the FA Cup.
+It was also Pep Guardiola's last season at Manchester City.

 Players and managers from Liverpool and City have dominated the individual awards in English football since 2018, with each Premier League Player of the Season award, FWA Footballer of the Year award, PFA Players' Player of the Year award and five out of six Premier League Young Player of the Season awards going to players from the two clubs, and each Premier League Manager of the Season award going to the manager of either club.